leonardslog/10x_multiome_analysis/README.md

 colnames(mcols(annotations))
 ```

-Seurat's CreateChromatinAssay() also requires UCSC format for the chromosome labels of the reference (currently RefSeq), so I changed them by vector mapping with the Alias.txt downloaded from UCSC.
+Seurat's CreateChromatinAssay() also requires UCSC format for the chromosome labels of the reference (currently RefSeq), so here they're changed by vector mapping with the Alias.txt downloaded from the UCSC Genome Browser.
 ```
 alias_map_df <- read.csv("Callithrix_jacchus_cj1700_1/GCF_009663435.1.chromAlias.txt",
                          header = TRUE, sep = "\t"